 xnvmeperf#

 xnvmeperf is a multi-threaded async I/O benchmark for NVMe devices.
 It runs a time-bounded async I/O loop and reports per-device and aggregate IOPS and throughput.
-A verify subcommand is also provided to check data integrity by writing a known per-LBA pattern and reading it back.
+A verify subcommand checks data integrity by writing a known per-LBA pattern and reading it back.

 Usage: xnvmeperf <command> [<args>]